iScsc/iscsc.fr/README.md

 #### Docker

-Once everything is ready, run
+- Once everything is ready, run:

 ```bash
 sudo docker-compose --env-file .env.production up -d --build
 ```

-> Make sure the `docker` daemon is running with `systemctl status docker`, or start it with `systemctl start docker`
+Make sure the `docker` daemon is running with `systemctl status docker`, or start it with `systemctl start docker`

 Your application can now be started on `$CLIENT_URL` (specified in the `.env.production` file)

-To see the running application, and check the logs, use
+- To see the running application, and check the logs, use:

 ```bash
 sudo docker ps
 sudo docker logs <CONTAINER_ID>
 ```

-Finally, you can stop the production mode with
+- Finally, you can stop the production mode with:

 ```bash
 sudo docker-compose --env-file .env.production down